 The price of this class includes all your material costs such as clay, slips and glazes.
 Shared tools, aprons and towels are also provided.
 A bisque firing for your two favourite pieces is also now included in the price (size restrictions apply – but most standard size cups and bowls are covered!) .

 The nature of clay…

-When booking this class, please be aware that working with clay is a multi-step process.
+When booking this single drop-in class, please be aware that working with clay is a multi-step process.
 While small hand built pieces, such as pinch pots or small sculptures, can be finished in one session, if you want to keep the work, it is best to have it fired.

 Wheel thrown work often requires three sessions – one to make it, the second to trim (tidy the base), decorate it and make any additions, such as handles, and the third to glaze it.
 As part of Friday Novice Nights we offer a service in which we tidy the base of each pot for you before firing it, so there is no need to come back for a trimming session.
 Hand built or sculpted work often can be made and decorated with slips in one session, but you will need a second class to glaze it.

 Book an Independent Pottery session (experienced potters/ experienced returning students only).
 This session does not include teaching and you must complete an induction at your first session.
 Flexible times and dates.